 Nominated by Disability Resources Centre

-Since 1981 the International Year of Disabled Persons he has been at the forefront of disability rights in local, state, national, regional and world organizations particularly through Disabled Peoples’ International, founding and leading many of these groups.
-For the last twenty years, he has worked closely with the United Nations in Bangkok as Resource Person and invited Expert.
+Since 1981 the International Year of Disabled Persons he has been at the forefront of disability rights in local, state, national, regional and world organisations particularly through Disabled Peoples’ International, founding and leading many of these groups.
+For twenty years he has worked closely with the United Nations in Bangkok as Resource Person and invited Expert.
 More recently he has been an active member of the International Disability Caucus and its work on the United Nations’ Convention on the Rights of People with Disabilities in both Bangkok and New York.

 Nominated by Brain Injury Australia